Behavioural therapy

 Extinction

 There are many different types of therapy, and what works for one person may not work for you.
 It will also depend on your situation, what you want to gain from therapy and the therapist themselves.
+If you feel that behavioural therapy may help you, you can find a behavioural therapist using our advanced search.
 Do your research and take your time, don’t be disheartened if the first method doesn’t work.
-Keep going and with a good counsellor, you’ll find what works for you.
+Keep going and you’ll find what works for you.